sneha236225/sneha236225/README.md

-## 👋 Hi there!
-I'm Sneha
+## 👋 Hi, I'm Sneha Agrawal

-I'm a **Full-Stack MERN Developer** who loves building real-world, production-ready applications.
-From creating powerful backend APIs to crafting modern, responsive frontends — I enjoy every part of the process.
-Passionate about learning, building, and growing. 🚀
+I'm a dedicated **Full-Stack MERN Developer** with a strong passion for building modern, responsive, and scalable web applications.
+I enjoy working across the entire stack — from creating powerful backend APIs to designing clean and interactive frontend interfaces.

+I’ve worked on real-world full-stack projects involving authentication, real-time communication, and RESTful APIs.
+My goal is to keep learning, push boundaries, and create meaningful digital experiences.

+---

 ### 💻 Tech Stack